compactr/protocol/README.md

 For example, serializing `{ c: true, a: true, b: true }` with the previous schema will output: `0x03 0x01 0x01 0x01 0x02 0x01`.

-## 2.5 Versionning
+## 2.5 Versioning

-Compactr binaries do not include version flags and the protocol does not include versionning mechanisms.
+Compactr binaries do not include version flags and the protocol does not include versioning mechanisms.

 ---